 Think of it like a magazine subscription.
 Set price, set cadence, ongoing value.

-A monthly seo package is:
+A monthly SEO package is:

-A monthly seo package is not:
+A monthly SEO package is not:

 Rankings move every week.
 Your rivals are writing posts, getting links, and fixing tech issues.
 A one-time project decays the moment your rivals keep working, and you stop.
 Steady monthly work is what builds gains over time.
 That is why the retainer model is now the standard for serious SEO.